 Simply life with one computer for everything

 Many doctors use an Apple laptop at home and a PC at the office.
-But constantly switching devices – or carrying around two computers – can be frustrating and inefficient.
+But constantly switching devices – or carrying two computers – can be frustrating and inefficient.
 What if there was a high-quality medical dictation software for both Macs and PCs?

 “My Dragon Medical software license was going to expire, and I needed to make a change,” Dr. Williams explained.
-“I wanted to simplify my life and be able to have my Mac, which I use for everyday things, also be my work computer.
+“I wanted to simplify my life and have my Mac, which I use for everyday things, also be my work computer.
 It’s a pain to carry around two laptops with two chargers and constantly toggle back and forth.”

 As Dr. Williams searched for his next option, he found Conveyor and decided to try it.
 “I’ve used Conveyor for the last five months,” he told me, “and I’ve been very pleased with it.
 I’m so happy I can do medical dictations on my Mac.
 Now I can keep my whole life on my Mac.
 It has streamlined things.”